Mon – Sun: 24/7 Plumbing

 You can reinforce the seal by applying some plumber’s putty or sealant tape on either end of the sink trap or near the drain cover.

 Also, check the condition of the sink trap.
-If it appears too old or has visible leaky spots, it’s best to replace it, either the DIY way or by availing the service of a professional.
+If it appears too old or has visible leaky spots, it’s best to replace it, either DIY or with the help of a professional.

 4. Unclean Garbage Disposal